ffineis/ffineis.github.io/blog/_posts/2016-06-01-Greeble_decomposition.md

 ---
 layout: post
 title: "Meet the Greebles.
-In pursuit of alternative deep learning tutorial set."
+(In pursuit of alternative deep learning tutorial set)"
 date: "2016-06-01"
 ---